foundation/foundation-sites/docs/pages/sass-functions.md

 ```

 <div class="callout warning">
-  <p>Variables, functions, or mixins prefixed with <code>-zf-</code> are considered private, which means they could change, break, or disappear without warning.
+  <p>Variables, functions, or mixins prefixed with <code>-zf-</code> are considered part of the internal API, which means they could change, break, or disappear without warning.
 We recommend sticking to only the public API, which is documented below.</p>
 </div>